 msf > show exploits

-To see the list of all the auxiliaries available in metasploit framework we can use command “show auxiliary”.
+To see the list of all the auxiliaries available in Metasploit framework we can use the command “show auxiliary”.
 As mentioned earlier, auxiliary modules include scanners, denial of service modules, fuzzers, and more.

 msf > show auxiliary